Do You Think you Might Need a New Roof?

-It is not a common thing to think about, your roof in Regina.
-Most people won’t think about it until there is a problem, like a leak for example.
+It is not a common thing to think about, your roof Most people won’t think about it until there is a problem, like a leak for example.
 You should not be waiting for your living room to be flooded before you pay attention to your roof.
-We have compiled 7 reasons you might need a new roof in Regina and why you might need to give Everflow a call.
+We have compiled 7 reasons you might need a new roof and why you might need to give Everflow a call.

 Check Your Attic

 If something happened to your roof or if you want to be sure that your roof is in good shape, you should start by looking in your attic, not outside.
 Get yourself a flashlight, climb under the eaves and look for a drop of water, a stain, or for a beam of light.
-Any of those might indicate a leaky roof and if you find any, you should give us a call immediately to see if you need a new roof in Regina.
+Any of those might indicate a leaky roof and if you find any, you should give us a call immediately to see if you need a new roof.

 Look at your Paperwork

 Look at the home renovation paperwork that you have to know exactly when the roof was last replaced or reshingled.
-Knowing the materials that were used last and the exact date of renovation or construction will give you a good idea of how long your roof in Regina has left.
+Knowing the materials that were used last and the exact date of renovation or construction will give you a good idea of how long your roof in has left.
 To give you a good example, a normal asphalt shingle roof has a life expectancy of 20 to 25 years and a roof installed over another layer of shingles will last 20 years.

 Keep an eye on your Shingles